scottrbrtsn/scottrbrtsn.github.io/_posts/2024-11-07-our-cognitive-structures-a-philosophical-perspective.markdown

 ## What would Mason Do (WWMD)

 ## Intro

+With 50 years of experience, Dr. Robertson has formulated a framework to assist his work which he would like to share with you today.

+Before he speaks I was invited to share some examples, where seemingly simple ideas have been receieved with difficulty.

 - name, relation

-With 50 years of experience, Dr. Robertson has formulated a framework to assist his work which he would like to share with you today.

-Before he speaks I'd like to share some examples, where seemingly simple ideas have been receieved with difficulty.

 ## Copernicus
 - Possibly most well known